 F. Scott Fitzgerald, novelist, born today in 1896 - that's Francis Scott Key Fitzgerald, old sport.

-And today in 1989, Pope John Paul II declared that Galileo was right after all.
+And today in 1989, Pope John Paul II declared that Galileo was right after all (even though, actually, he wasn't - see September 18).
 I wonder if he only did that after being shown those instruments of intellectual torture: evidence, and reason?

 You can find David Prashker at: